 Students meet every other day during school in orchestra.
-Students rehearse to perform in a winter concert, pops concert (8th grade) and spring concert, in addition to other performances.
+Students rehearse to perform in a winter concert and spring concert, in addition to other performances.
+The orchestra instruments include the violin, viola, cello and string bass.
 The repertoire includes music from all genres.
 Students learn how to play together as a musical ensemble.
 Students also receive weekly small group lessons.
-The lesson times rotate through the day so the student does not miss the same class often.
+The lesson times rotate through the class periods.
 In the lessons, the student continues to learn and develop skills through ear training, lesson books, and a review of orchestra music.
-In addition, students have the opportunity to prepare and audition for the All South Jersey and All State Orchestras.
+In addition, students have the opportunity to prepare and audition for the All-South Jersey and All-State Orchestras.
 Beginners are welcome to join the orchestra.
 This course is a full year.